-Extreme weather conditions will cancel the foray on Saturday Jan 14 and foray will be rescheduled for Sunday Jan 15, weather permitting.
-Extreme weather conditions will cancel the foray on Sunday Jan 15 and registrations will be refunded.
+Extreme weather conditions will cancel the foray on Saturday and foray will be rescheduled for Sunday, weather permitting.
+Extreme weather conditions will cancel the foray on Sunday and all registrations will be refunded.
 Please check your email for updates.

 David Campbell is president of the newly formed Mycological Society of Marin County.
 He has been collecting, studying, eating, teaching and writing about wild mushrooms for over 45 years.
 He served more than a decade on council for the Mycological Society of San Francisco (MSSF), including 2 terms as president.
 Primarily focused on edible and poisonous mushrooms, he has lead numerous fungal forays for MSSF and the Sonoma Mycological Association (SOMA).

 David remains active with the San Francisco Poison Control Center for mushroom poisoning incident response in the greater Bay Area.
 He served as foray leader and event facilitator for several years at author David Arora’s annual mycological field seminars.
 An expert mycophagist (one who safely eats a wide variety of wild mushrooms) and experienced outdoor group leader, David Campbell is the long-time Foray Director for Wild About Mushrooms Company, teaching basic mycology and organizing wild mushroom events and adventures around California and beyond.
 His international tour company, MycoVentures, expands his horizons ever further; including truffle, mushroom, and wine tours in Italy and Croatia.